-The fresh leaves of our organic mini tuocha were picked in spring, and once that’s done, the tea undergoes series stages of processing, such as fermentation and refining process, which almost needs 90 days until the entire process finishes.
-The brewed tea has a mellow and smooth taste, companied with a hint of sweet fragrance.
-Instead, it is in small cake shape and comes in a single-serving size that is convenient to use in the office or easy to carry on a trip.
-For these who like organic Pu-erh tea, this is an ideal choice for you!
+The fresh leaves for this mini tuocha were picked in spring and then subjected to a variety of processes such as fermentation and refining, which altogether require about ninety days from start to finish.
+When brewed this tea has a mellow, smooth taste with a hint of sweetness to its fragrance.
+It comes in small cake shapes that are conveniently sized to use in the office, or to carry on a trip.
+For those who like organic pu-erh tea, this is an ideal choice.

 Chinese Gongfu Method